 Commercial production of oxide reserves commenced at Buffalo Reef South in January 2013 and processing of these materials at the Selinsing plant commenced in March 2013.
-Total ore mined during the quarter ended 30 September 2013 was 50,633t.
+The Company carried out ore production at the southern area of the Buffalo Reef project from January 2013 to September 2013.
 The oxide ore mined at Buffalo Reef South is sold under commercial terms to Able, the owner of the Selinsing processing plant.
 Production output results from the Selinsing gold mine are therefore consolidated with the Buffalo Reef operations.
-Mining operations ceased at the Buffalo Reef deposit during the September quarter.

-The aim of the FY2014 Buffalo Reef exploration program is to convert inferred resources to measured and indicated resources and additional resources under NI 43-101 standards and to help facilitate the pit development.
+The aim of the fiscal 2014 Buffalo Reef exploration program is to convert inferred resources to measured and indicated resources, define additional resources under NI 43-101 standards and assist in the facilitation of the pit development.

-For the quarter ended 30 September 2013, as part of an additional exploration program, 11 DD holes totaling 1,322 m were completed at Buffalo Reef for a total cost of \$0.90 million.
-These drill holes targeted the conversion of inferred resources to indicated resources and also tested areas on the margins of the existing design pits, additional near-surface oxide opportunities, and gap zones with minimal existing information.
+For the quarter ended December 31, 2013, as part of an additional exploration program, 24 DD holes totaling 1,410 m were completed at Buffalo Reef for a total program cost of \$0.26 million.
+These drill holes were targeted as follows:

+- infill drill holes to help convert inferred resources to indicated or measured resources; - extensions to mineralization collared on the margins of the existing design pits; - additional near-surface oxide opportunities; and - filling in gap zones with minimal existing information.

 Core logging, sample processing and assay analysis are in progress on these recently completed drill holes.